thezeroalpha/dotfiles/README.md

 * `ffmpres`: ffmpeg presets for various files
 * `ffmpeg-split.py`: split videos using ffmpeg.
 [Here's the README.](scripts/ffmpeg-split-README.md)
 * `global-git-status`: git status of all of your cloned git repositories
+* `google_hangouts_parser.rb`: parse the JSON from google hangouts into a more coherent format.
+Go to a directory with a "Hangouts.json" file and run the script.
 * `httpc`: an interactive http request console using httpie
 * `it-style`: can find and set the genre in a track in iTunes (along with its Ruby helper), using the Discogs database (you need an API key, set $DISCOGS_API_TOKEN in your profile).
 Usage: click/play a track in iTunes, and run the program.
 * `linkdir`: symlink all files/folders from source dir to target dir.
 Usage: `linkdir $source` to create symlinks in cwd, `linkdir $source $target` otherwise.